saifulislamdev/budcode-backend/README.md

 # BudCode Backend

 This is the backend service for the BudCode project.
 The project is created with the PERN stack (PostgreSQL, Express, React, and Node).
-The backend service was developed by Abdul Imtiaz and Saiful Islam for our Spring 2022 Senior Design II course at The City College of New York.
+The backend service was developed by Abdul Imtiaz and Saiful Islam for our Spring 2022 CSc 59867 Senior Design Project II course at The City College of New York.

 ## Context